 About Our Program

-- Full-time students working towards a graduate degree in Executive Leadership and Change, are eligible for a 30% tuition-only scholarship applied to the full tuition rate.
+- Full-time students working towards a graduate degree in Leadership and Change are eligible for a 30% tuition-only scholarship applied to the full tuition rate.

 - Complete the online application.

-- A written statement from the applicant which describes the applicant's own interest in the Executive Leadership and Change degree and assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree.
+- A written statement from the applicant which describes the applicant's interest in the Leadership and Innovation degree and assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree.

 - Provide a resume of professional experience.